-A Computing the future
+A Computing the Future

 One hundred years of computing from 1948 to 2048, stopping at the classes of 2003 and 1978, with some pictures, dad jokes and geek history.

-A.1 The class of 2003
+A.1 The Class of 2003

 Let’s start our computational odyssey in 2003, figure A.1 shows students of the MSc Computer Science class of 2003.
 That’s me in the back row standing highest on the left hand side.
 We are smiling because we were being entertained and educated by Richard Giordano, who took this picture while teaching.
 We are part of a community of more than 10,000 students have graduated a degree in Computer Science (undergraduate or postgraduate) since the University was the first in the UK to provide an undergraduate Computer Science degree course in 1965.
 (Brackenbury 2005)